 • Greenwich Village: With its historic winding streets, cozy restaurants, and eccentric characters, Greenwich Village lives up to its reputation.

 • Chinatown: You don’t so much stroll here as push your way through crowds, peer in the windows of herbal medicine stores and jewelry marts, and fend off counterfeit bag sellers.
 But if I’ve made this walk sound like a drag, I’ve done my job poorly, as there are few areas as fascinating to explore despite its teeming streets.
+(Please note that we recommend both of the city's Chinatowns: the one in Flushing, Queens and the one in lower Manhattan)

-• Brighton Beach and Coney Island: Explore the all-Slavic Brighton Beach first, with its stores selling Russian-nesting dolls, elaborate samovars and all sorts of Russian food items.
+• Brighton Beach and Coney Island: Explore the all-Slavic Brighton Beach first, with its stores selling Russian-nesting dolls, elaborate samovars and all sorts of Russian and Ukranian food items.
 Then hit the boardwalk and walk half a mile to the classic fun fest that is Coney Island.

 • The Upper East Side: Madison Avenue from the upper 60s to the mid-80s is still one of the best window-shopping stretches on the planet, and when you get tired of staring at overpriced baubles, you can duck into the side-streets between Fifth Avenue and Madison for an array of historic townhouses just as dazzling.